danielriege/tinycar/README.md

 ## Controlling the car
 ### Library
 You can use [tinycar_lib](https://github.com/danielriege/tinycar_lib) to communicate with the car.
 It can be used in C++ and Python alike.
 Basically it only exposes user-friendly methods to create firmware compatible protocol messages (TCCP and TCFP).
 Additionaly it also re-assembles the fragmented camera image into an openCV mat and provides with some diagnostic telemtry data (like frame latency, interarrival jitter etc.).
-This libraru is also used in the tinycar_runtime.
+This library is also used in the tinycar_runtime.

 ### Firmware
 The car runs using the [tinycar firmware](https://github.com/danielriege/tinycar_firmware).